-12.3.
-For the purposes of this clause, a claim will be made when court or other dispute resolution proceedings are commenced.
-You agree that any amounts paid by us in respect of liabilities to you or to any other person under the Services Contract will be allo-cated among you and any other person as appropriate.
-This allo-cation is entirely a matter for you and you are under no obliga-tion to inform us of the allocation.
-You agree to indemnify us on demand against any claims made against us which dispute the va-lidity, enforceability or operation of the limitation of our liability under the Service Contract on the ground that no such allocation was agreed.
+12.3 For the purposes of this clause, a claim will be made when a court or other dispute resolution proceedings are commenced.
+You agree that any amounts paid by us in respect of liabilities to you or to any other person under the Services Contract will be allocated among you and any other person as appropriate.
+This allocation is entirely a matter for you and you are under no obligation to inform us of the allocation.
+You agree to indemnify us on demand against any claims made against us which dispute the validity, enforceability or operation of the limitation of our liability under the Service Contract on the ground that no such allocation was agreed.

-14.1.
-The Services Contract sets out all the terms which the parties have agreed in connection with the Services.
-Any modifications or variations to the Services Contract must be in writing and signed by an authorised representative of each Party.
+14.5 Any modifications or variations to the Engagement Letter or to the Additional Terms must be in writing and signed by an authorised representative of each Party.
 Nothing in this clause will exclude any liability which one party would otherwise have to the other party in respect of any statements made fraudulently.

-14.2.
-In the event of any inconsistency between the Engagement Let-ter and other elements of the Services Contract, the Engagement Letter will prevail.
-In the event of any inconsistency between these Terms and Conditions and any Additional Terms that may apply, the Additional Terms will prevail.
+14.6 In the event of any inconsistency between the Engagement Letter and other elements of the Services Contract, the Engagement Letter will prevail.
+In the event of any inconsistency be-tween these Terms and Conditions and any Additional Terms that may apply, the Additional Terms will prevail.

 15. Circumstances beyond our control